Walking across a computer keyboard: Irritating! Taking a walk with a worried friend: Excellent!

 The Horizon Foundation has launched a public outreach campaign designed to help people effectively support those in their lives who may be struggling with mental health challenges.
 The “Emotional Support Human Etiquette” campaign, modeled after the concept of emotional support animals that provide comfort to many, aims to normalize conversations around mental health and offer tips for people to approach those conversations.

-Launched during Mental Health Awareness Month, the campaign encourages all people in the community to show compassion and support for others experiencing mental health challenges by becoming an Emotional Support Human.
+This campaign encourages all people in the community to show compassion and support for others experiencing mental health challenges by becoming an Emotional Support Human.
 The campaign provides suggestions on ways to start conversations, ideas on how to create a “safe space” for having those discussions and tips for offering practical help.